PerthHackers/perthhackers.github.io/README.md

 Introductions.
   * Who are you?
   * Have done OpenSource or New?
-  * You goal.
+  * Your goal.
 Here to learn a new framework or language?
 Or how to contribute?

 Pair up.
 If possible we will pair up people new to Open Source with people who have contributed before.
 Choose a project.